neuefische/web-exercises/sessions/backend-basics/routes/README.md

 - `npm run test` to run the tests
 - `npm run lint` to run the linter

-> 💡 Since this project is Node.js application there is nothing to preview in the browser.
-Use `npm run test` to check your progress or `npm run start` to run the code.
+> 💡 Since this project is Node.js application you have to run it using `npm run start` and then check your browser on the port the app is listening to.
+Use `npm run test` to check your progress.